-As of March 31, 2017, we had \$39.8 million of indebtedness outstanding under our Term Loan Facility and no indebtedness outstanding under our \$20.0 million Revolving Credit Facility.
-The outstanding amount of our Term Loan Facility reflected in our consolidated financial statements included elsewhere in this prospectus is net of \$1.8 million of debt issuance costs.
+As of December 30, 2016, we had \$39.8 million of indebtedness outstanding under our term loan facility, or our Term Loan Facility, and no indebtedness outstanding under our \$20.0 million revolving credit facility, or our Revolving Credit Facility, and together with our Term Loan Facility, our Credit Facilities.
+The outstanding amount of our Term Loan Facility reflected in our consolidated financial statements included elsewhere in this prospectus is net of \$1.9 million of debt issuance costs.
 We may incur additional indebtedness in the future.
 Our Credit Facilities contain certain restrictive covenants and conditions, including limitations on our ability to, among other things:

-- incur additional indebtedness or contingent obligations; - · create or incur liens, negative pledges or guarantees; - · make investments:
+- incur additional indebtedness or contingent obligations; - · create or incur liens, negative pledges or guarantees;

-- · make loans:
+- · make investments:

+- make loans;

-- sell or otherwise dispose of assets;
+- · sell or otherwise dispose of assets;

 - merge, consolidate or sell substantially all of our assets;

-- · make certain payments on indebtedness;
+- make certain payments on indebtedness;

 - pay dividends on or make distributions in respect of capital stock or make certain other restricted payments or investments;

-- enter into certain agreements that restrict distributions from restricted subsidiaries;
+- enter into certain agreements that restrict distributions from restricted subsidiaries:

-- enter into transactions with affiliates;
+- · enter into transactions with affiliates;

 - · change the nature of our business; and

 - · amend the terms of our organizational documents.